Approximate Dynamic Programming for Constrained Piecewise Affine Systems with Stability and Safety Guarantees: INTRODUCTION

 \subsection{Backgrounds}

-There has been an increasing interest in control of piecewise affine (PWA) systems due to their capability of representing hybrid models and approximating nonlinear dynamics \cite{liu2021adaptive}.
-In PWA systems, the state and input spaces are jointly partitioned into polyhedral regions where an affine subsystem is defined in each region.
-Control of PWA systems has a broad range of applications, including robots with contact phenomena \cite{sadraddini2019sampling} and transportation networks \cite{mehr2017stochastic}.
-For PWA systems with constraints, model predictive control (MPC) is widely applied.
-However, MPC for PWA systems still faces challenges in computational complexity \cite{borrelli2005dynamic}, because it involves solving a mixed-integer linear programming (MILP) problem, which is NP-hard in general and the complexity of which grows rapidly with the number of subsystems.
+There has been an increasing interest in control of piecewise affine (PWA) systems due to their capability of representing hybrid models and approximating nonlinear dynamics \cite{borrelli2017predictive}.
+Many practical control problems can be modelled as PWA systems with constraints, including emergency evasive maneuvers \cite{gharavi2023efficient}, robotic manipulation that has multi-contact behaviors \cite{sadraddini2019sampling}, and traffic control \cite{groot2012integrated}.
+PWA systems are a special class of switched systems where the subsystem in each mode is affine and the transitions are based on the state belonging to different regions.
+Tractable controller design methods for PWA systems include synthesizing piecewise linear control laws via Linear Matrix Inequalities \cite{lazar2006stabilizing}, adaptive control \cite{liu2021adaptive}, and model predictive control (MPC) \cite{lazar2006stabilizing}.
+The challenges of controlling a PWA system include ensuring stability and achieving optimality guarantees \cite{lazar2006stabilizing}, as well as addressing both offline and online computational complexity \cite{borrelli2005dynamic,sadraddini2019sampling}.
+These difficulties primarily arise from the system's hybrid structure and inherent nonlinearity.
+For suboptimal control of PWA systems with constraints, MPC is widely applied.
+However, MPC for PWA systems still faces challenges in computational complexity \cite{borrelli2005dynamic}, because it involves solving a mixed-integer linear programming (MILP) problem.
+The complexity of solving MILP MPC problems is in general dominated by the number of integers, which is proportional to the prediction horizon.
 Explicit MPC \cite{borrelli2005dynamic}, an offline version of MPC, requires solving a parametric MILP problem, which is also suffering from computational complexity issues.
 These issues make MPC only suitable for slow PWA processes or for low-dimensional problems with short prediction horizons \cite{sadraddini2019sampling}.